quicwg/multipath/draft-ietf-quic-multipath.md

 will not be used anymore.
 If the path is still active, the peer SHOULD replace it with a new connection ID using a MP_NEW_CONNECTION_ID frame.

-Endpoints MUST NOT issue new connection IDs with Path IDs larger than the Maximum Path Identifier field in MAX_PATHS frames {{max-paths-frame}}.
+Endpoints MUST NOT issue new connection IDs which have Path IDs larger than the Maximum Path Identifier field in MAX_PATHS frames {{max-paths-frame}}.
 When an endpoint finds it has not enough available unused path identifiers, it SHOULD send a MAX_PATHS frame to inform the peer that it could use larger active